 Any business under the moon has competition.
 Since there are few completely unique ideas in the world today, success depends on your execution of the idea and finding something to give you an edge over the competition.
 The investors will want to hear how you plan to beat your competition, how your product is different from what the competition provides, and what gives you an edge.
 To sum up, the investors will expect you to have studied your competitors carefully and to know their prices, features and performance.

 This is very important information when it comes to funding.
 If you have innovated something, the investors will want to know if patents were issued pursuant to the innovation.
 They will also want information on patents, patents pending, copyrights, trade secrets, trademarks and domain names.
 Assuring them that your company doesn’t infringe on any third-party rights is also important.

 7. About financials

 Investors are keen to know if your company makes money or not.
 There is nothing as important to investors as money.
 Venture capitalists are interested in businesses that have found a sustainable model to make profits while catering for their expenditures.
-They will also want projections on how much money.
-You will be making in the next year, two years or three years.
+They will also want projections on how much money you will be making in the next year, two years or three years.
 If your company hasn’t reached profitability yet, they will be keen to know your projections on reaching profitability.
-Beyond this, you need to be prepare to answer other questions like the cost of making your product or service.
+Beyond this, you need to be prepared to answer other questions about the cost of making your product or service.